tkindy/AdventOfCode2021/README.md

 $ clj -M -m dayXX
 ```

+## Testing

+The unit tests use the standard [clojure.test] and are run using Cognitect's [test-runner].

-To run all the `clojure.test` unit tests:
+To run the tests for all days:

 ```shell
 $ clj -X:test